 The objective of the Chapter will be the same as that of its parent organization, REFORMA, The National Association to Promote Library Services to the Spanish Speaking.
-The main purpose of this organization shall be to promote advancement, growth, improvement and implementation of library and information services to the Spanish Speaking and Latino population of the state of Florida.
+The main purpose of this organization shall be to promote advancement, growth, improvement and implementation of library and information services to the Spanish Speaking and Latinx population of the state of Florida.

 What We Do:

-Reforma de Florida operates exclusively for educational and charitable purposes.
-Here are some of the key objectives of Reforma de Florida:
+REFORMA de Florida operates exclusively for educational and charitable purposes.
+Here are some of the key objectives of REFORMA de Florida:

 • Unite Hispanic librarians and all other librarians interested in working with the Spanish speaking.